lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project1.md

 * 5 points - `/`: divide the current answer by the user number and return the result
 * 5 points - `c`: clear the current answer and return the result (0)
 * 5 points - `neg`: negate the current answer and return the result
-* 5 points - `%`: convert the current answer to a percentage and return the result
+* 5 points - `%`: convert the current answer to a percentage and return the result (i.e., divide by 100 and return the result)
 * 5 points - `log`: take the natural logarithm of the current value and return the result
 * 10 points - `^`: raise current answer to the user number and return the result
 * 5 points - `inv`: invert the current answer and return the result